CANADA STOCKS-TSX gains on upbeat earnings, Fed decision in focus

 By Khushi Singh

-Centerra GoldCG.TO jumped 8.5% to the top of the TSX after the gold miner beat third-quarter revenue estimates and posted quarterly profit compared to a loss in the previous year.

-The utilities .GSPTTUT index advanced 2.8%, leading sectoral gains as Brookfield Infrastructure PartnersBIP_u.TO rose 9.0% after reporting higher revenue in the third-quarter.
+The U.S. Federal Reserve kept interest rates unchanged on Wednesday as expected and Fed Chair Jerome Powell said policy makers would proceed carefully although they were not yet confident financial conditions were restrictive enough to get inflation as low as the central bank would like.

+Last week, the Canadian central bank also kept interest rates steady and said the past 10 rate increases are working to cool the economy.

-Meanwhile, data showed Canada's manufacturing PMI rose in October for the first time in three months, but the sector remained in contraction as output and new orders declined while cost pressures rose.
+In Canada, the manufacturing PMI rose in October for the first time in three months, but the sector remained in contraction as output along with new orders declined and cost pressures rose, data showed on Wednesday.

-Investors now await the Fed's monetary policy decision, with all eyes on Chair Jerome Powell's speech at 1430 ET for clues to the way forward on the interest rates.

-"The hiking cycle is over and the question now becomes when will we see rate cuts," said Allan Small, senior investment advisor at Allan Small Financial Group with iA Private Wealth.

 "But I don't think anything (rate cuts) will happen, at least until spring or summer of next year," Small added.